spaceFlow-US/.github/profile/README.md

 Our platform leverages IoT devices and AI to streamline the entire rental process.
 In the pre-contract stage, we offer identity verification, secure self tours, background checks, online applications, and eSign capabilities.
 During the contract, we provide a rent payment system and maintenance ticket system.
 After the contract, our platform handles room recovery and credit systems, freeing landlords from active involvement and transforming rental income into a truly passive stream.

 At spaceFlow, we are committed to revolutionizing the rental industry through cutting-edge technology.
 Our platform serves as a catalyst for maximizing space utilization and ensuring a seamless rent flow.
-Join us as we transform the way properties are managed, making space utilization more efficient and rent management an effortless experience.
+We transform the way properties are managed, making space utilization more efficient and rent management an effortless experience.

 ## Problem
 Base on Zumper, average room idle time is 42 days.